Meneran/INTouhou/README.md

 This is a "Space Invaders"-like designed as an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system).

+We made it as a student project in 2 weeks.

 You need to have [SFML](https://en.wikipedia.org/wiki/SFML) installed on your system.

 ## To play:
 ~~~